 There is not a specific bachelor’s degree the applicant will need to obtain.

 A bachelor’s degree is required for admission to the UTEP DPT Program.
 There is not a specific bachelor’s degree the applicant will need to obtain; however, the specific course prerequisites can be found on this website under the Prospective Students section.
 The GRE is also required, along with 50 hours of observation in a physical therapy setting under the supervision of a PT, and 3 letters of recommendation.

 What classes can I use for Biological sciences with labs?

-Any courses that are fauna (courses that are human or animal) not flora (
+Eight semester credit hours are required.
+Any two (2) courses that include a lab that are fauna (courses that are human or animal) not flora (